Kieren Jack: AFL career

 In 2013, Jack was named co-captain of the Sydney Swans, alongside 2012 Premiership Captain, Jarrad McVeigh.
 This decision was made after previous co-captain Adam Goodes announced he was stepping down from the position.

 On 19 August 2019, Jack announced that he would retire at the end of the 2019 AFL season.

-Along with Heath Grundy he holds the record for most senior games played by an ex-rookie at the Swans, 256.

 Personal life

 Kieren Jack is married to television journalist and presenter Charlotte Goodlet.

-In July 2016, it was reported Jack had a falling out with his parents.
-It was reported that Jack did not invite his parents to his 200th AFL game.
-Former Swan and radio personality Ryan Fitzgerald criticised Garry Jack and his wife for airing the feud publicly on Twitter.
+In July 2016, it was reported Jack had a falling out with his parents and that he did not invite his parents to his 200th AFL game.
+Former Swan and radio personality Ryan Fitzgerald criticized Garry Jack and his wife for airing the feud publicly on Twitter.